 Seeing them march towards town, Léon hid behind a post box, ready to make what little impact he could to defend his city.

-He was one man armed with one rifle and took on the approaching German army.
-He killed 5 of them but was soon shot and killed himself.
+He was a lone man armed with a single rifle, taking on the approaching German army.
+He killed 5 of them, but was soon shot and killed himself.

 Léon Schreurs became known as the last defender of Leuven.